-We sell advertising at live and local events hosted by us across the country.
-We also earn revenues from attendee-driven ticket sales and merchandise sales.
+We sell advertising space at live and local events hosted by us across the country.
+We also earn revenues from attendeedriven ticket sales and merchandise sales.
+Performance obligations include the presentation of the advertisers' branding in highly visible areas at the event.
+These revenues are recognized at a point in time, as the event occurs and the performance obligations are satisfied.

-We also sell sponsorships including, but not limited to, naming rights related to our programs and studios.
-In these arrangements, we earn revenues from mentioning or displaying of sponsors' name, logo, product information, slogan or descriptions of the sponsors' goods or services in acknowledgement of their support.
+We also sell sponsorships including, but not limited to, naming rights related to our programs or studios.
+Performance obligations include the mentioning or displaying of the sponsors' name, logo, product information, slogan or neutral descriptions of the sponsors' goods or services in acknowledgement of their support.
+These revenues are fixed based upon contractually agreed upon terms.
+We recognize revenue over the length of the sponsorship agreement based upon the fair value of the deliverables included.